Zillexit Software

 Your stock levels should update themselves.
 Period.

-I don’t care if you only sell ten items a day.
-Manual updates create errors.
-And errors cost you money when you oversell something you don’t have.
+You could sell ten items a day.
+Doesn’t matter.
+Manual updates create errors, and errors cost you money, overselling something you don’t have is the worst kind of mistake.

 The best systems sync everything in real time.
 You make one sale and every channel knows about it within seconds.